 In June 2015, Plum Village monks and Happy Farmers held the first major Happy Farm Retreat for over 250 people, with the theme “Sustainability, Mindfulness and Community Living.”
 In Spring 2016 the Plum Village Happy Farm team led a retreat on similar themes at our European Institute of Applied Buddhism in Germany.
 In August 2016, working mindfully on the Happy Farm was central to the first “International Wake Up Earth Retreat” for over 500 young adults.

-Each year we receive 5 to 7 Happy Farm interns to participate in an intensive training program in the art of mindful farming.
-Interns complete a 12-month stay at Plum Village, beginning with the Winter Retreat and continuing on for the full farming season.
+Each year we receive 5 to 7 Happy Farm volunteerss to participate in an intensive training program in the art of mindful farming.
+Volunteers complete a 12-month stay at Plum Village, beginning with the Winter Retreat and continuing on for the full farming season.

 “My time working at the Happy Farm in Plum Village has been the most nourishing, insightful and joyous time of my life.”

-Keith Smith, Happy Farm intern in 2013, who went on to be Head Gardener at Binley Farm, Kingscote, U.K
+Keith Smith, Happy Farm Volunteer in 2013, who went on to be Head Gardener at Binley Farm, Kingscote, U.K

-Find out more about Happy Farm internships for 2016-17:
+Find out more about the Happy Farm Volunteer Programme for 2016-17:

 Happy Farm depends entirely on donations from our community to grow the farm and its educational activities and retreats.
 This is a wonderful way to help put your energy into a sustainable future for Plum Village.
 We welcome all support, no matter how small.
 Please click here to make a donation to the Happy Farm.